![]() |

 There is also a desalination plant and local fish auction.

-There are local buses, as well as long connections with the regional
+There are local buses, as well as long connections with the

 cities